 |Find answers to frequently asked Testing & Certification questions.|

-The Florida Solar Energy Center is in the process of revising the FSEC Standards for solar thermal collectors and solar thermal systems.
-The revisions will allow FSEC to accept certifications from the Solar Rating & Certification Corporation™ (SRCC) or the International Association of Plumbing and Mechanical Officials (IAPMO).
-The streamlined certification program will remove barriers between the FSEC certification process and the SRCC and IAPMO certification processes.
+The Florida Solar Energy Center has revised the FSEC Standards for solar thermal collectors and solar thermal systems.
+The revisions allow FSEC to accept certifications from the Solar Rating & Certification Corporation™ (SRCC) or the International Association of Plumbing and Mechanical Officials (IAPMO).
+The streamlined certification program removes barriers between the FSEC certification process and the SRCC and IAPMO certification processes.
 Existing FSEC certifications will be valid and maintained.

-Draft revisions of the FSEC Standards for solar thermal collectors and systems that reflect these changes are available online here.
+The FSEC Standards for solar thermal collectors and systems are available here: FSECstd_101-15.

-Questions on the transition of the FSEC solar thermal certification program should be directed by electronic mail to: email@example.com
+Questions about the FSEC solar thermal certification program should be directed by electronic mail to: email@example.com

 On February 13, 2013, the Florida Solar Energy Center revoked its module registration of ASP modules, having discovered that documentation asserting Underwriters Laboratories (UL) testing was not substantiated by UL. (more on this story)

 We encourage you to provide feedback to help us provide better service to you.
 Please submit your feedback using our Feedback Form.
 If you've have any difficulty with our services, please let us know, using our Complaint Form.